 Flow is more likely to happen in situations of:

-- High Concentration: The task is sufficiently challenging.
+- High Concentration: Task is sufficiently challenging.

 - Immediate Feedback: The environment or situation produces a real-time sense of achievement or progress towards goals.